5l1v3r1/M4nifest0_EXP_Member/README.md

 ### Getting chat source
 #### How to use :
 - 👍Watch the tutorial video first

-- 1️⃣ First install version 3 of Python
+- 1️⃣ Install Python 3
-- 2️⃣ Give the instructions according to the video
+- 2️⃣ Go to my telegram
-- 3️⃣ Turn off the server and enjoy
+- 3️⃣ Give your numeric ID
-- ⚠️Warning:
+- 4️⃣ Give your hash
-- This program can cause a lot of damage to the server in the long run
+- 5️⃣ Give your phone number
-- This app is not coded for jokes
+- 6️⃣ Watch the movie

 ##### Sales of training and security software
 - 🛄 Privet tutorials and scripts 🈂️  https://M4nifest0.com 🈂️